 Attach the disks that were created from the snapshots.

-To clone a multi-node SAP HANA system:
+To clone a multi-host SAP HANA system:

 Provision a new SAP HANA system with the same configuration as the SAP HANA system you want to clone.